QUICK SUMMARY:

 The answer is: it depends.

 Instead of tracking individual SEO performance metrics (like backlinks or rankings), you need to define SEO success which will differ from client to client.
-That's why it's important to figure out your clients' goals beforehand.
+That's why it's important to figure out your clients' goals while developing the SEO strategy.

 For example, one client may want to increase their organic traffic, another wants credible backlinks from local directories, and a third could be targeting low-traffic but high converting niche searches.

-With so many ranking factors, you’ll need to find a way to connect each dot.
+With so many ranking factors, you’ll need to select the key metrics that help you connect each dot.
 To get started, ask your clients the following questions:

 Use these questions to come up with a plan of action and decide on applicable SEO analytics (which we’ll outline soon).